List of Pay Per Article Websites

 Payment: $2.43 to $25+; varies

 iWriter is very similar to TextBroker in regards to claiming titles from a pool of assignments.
 Writers are divided into three main categories, with the lowest one paying around $2.43 for roughly 500 words.
 Advance to a more ‘Elite’ status by completing a number of assignments and achieving high ratings.
 The higher you move up, the more you get paid ‘ receiving even $24 or so per assignment.
+These guys don’t offer high-paying writing gigs, but feel free to check them out nevertheless.

 Payment: $7 to $15